Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 Our next stop may be the highlight for some, as we board the South Devon Steam railway we'll notice that the stations have been restored to their former glory.
 We board at Buckfast leigh and the line runs along the stunning valley of the river Dart.
 Once we reach Totnes and disembark, our journey continues along the river Dart, as we take the historic paddle steamer to the pretty town of Dartmouth.
 (On some occasions the trip may operate in reverse).

 Fans of detective novelist Agatha Christie might recognise the area as inspiration for her best-selling crime literature.
 For this part of Devon, being a favourite of hers, was where she often resided in a boathouse along the river.
-We round off a fantastic day with a visit to one of Devon’s premier vineyards to taste the locally produced wine, before returning to the hotel for our final dinner.
+We return to the hotel for our final dinner.

 After breakfast, we return home with fond memories of the Devonshire coast and Dartmoor.